Decision Making Post Brain Injury

 Background story to the decision making part

-Our adorable 7 years old son Sebastian had been talking about motor cross riding for probably a couple of years by the time we finally succumbed and decided to purchase him that kid’s “toy”.
-We took a while to make our minds up given how our two older sons usually work things out.
-We thought it would be just a phase for him as well and we wondered how committed to this sport he would actually be.
-However, during those 2 years, Mr Sebastian has never diverged from that idea of his, he was going to be a motor cross rider.
-He probably watched hundreds of tutorials online about “How to ride a motor cross bike” and he used his pedal bike to put all of those tips into practice.
-Bike rides were absolutely full of chatter about how he’ll be SO prepared for when he gets his own motor cross bike.
-He has proven pretty skilled on his pedal bike too…although too many scary stunts for a mom’s heart.
+Our adorable youngest son Sebastian had been talking about moto cross riding for probably a couple of years by the time we finally succumbed and decided to purchase him that kid’s “toy”.
+We took a while to make our minds up about this one.
+For a while, we thought it might be just a phase and we wondered how committed to this sport he would actually be.
+However, during those 2 years, Mr. Sebastian has never diverged from that idea of his, he was going to be a moto cross rider.
+He probably watched hundreds of tutorials online about “How to ride a moto cross bike” and he used his pedal bike to put all of those tips into practice.
+Bike rides were absolutely full of chatter about how he’ll be SO prepared for when he gets his own moto cross bike.
+He had proven to be pretty skilled on his pedal bike too…although too many scary stunts for a mom’s heart.
 He was even busy looking up New Zealand’s most popular auction website to get indicative pricing for us.
 It was actually pretty darn cute…how could we not give in into this passion of his?
-We then started doing our own research and finally found a motor cross bike for him.
-The deal was, we get the motor cross bike, but you have to save money to purchase the protective equipment gear.
+Eventually, we started doing our own research and finally found a moto cross bike for him.
+The deal was, we get the moto cross bike, but you have to save money to purchase the protective equipment gear.
 His paper run money and upcoming birthday came handy to help him achieve this.

-The poor little dude only had a handful of opportunities to try his very own motor cross bike before COVID-19, isolation and a couple of months of restrictions set in beautiful Aotearoa.
-Fast forward through this period of time, you can only guess how eager he was to ride his motor cross bike once again.
-Luckily, the local motor cross track didn’t take too long to open after that so he finally got to try it “properly”…not just on the grassy bits.
-The confidence and pride that this young little fellow exudes in regards to his abilities to ride his motor cross bike are absolutely priceless and a tad funny to witness too.
-So he eventually had his first practice run on the local track and he decided to enter his first competitive motor cross race.
+The poor little dude only had a handful of opportunities to try his very own moto cross bike before COVID-19, isolation and a couple of months of restrictions set in beautiful Aotearoa.
+Fast forward through this period of time, you can only guess how eager he was to ride his moto cross bike once again.
+Luckily, the local moto cross track didn’t take too long to open after that so he finally got to try it “properly”…not just on the grassy bits.
+The confidence and pride that this young little fellow exudes in regards to his abilities to ride his moto cross bike are absolutely priceless and a tad funny to witness too.
+So he eventually had his first practice run on the local track and he decided to enter his first competitive moto cross race.
 Of course, we wouldn’t miss it either.
 Such excitement in his eyes, we all had to tag along, support him from the side line and cheer him on.